digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 **Reasons:**

-- Using Logstash with Elasticsearch and Kibana, the `ELK`_ stack, is a mature way to set up a logging infrastructure.
+- Using Logstash with Elasticsearch and Kibana, the ELK stack, is a mature way to set up a logging infrastructure.
 - Good defaults for these products allow a basic setup to be started with almost zero configuration.
-- The ELK setup acts as a good baseline as compared to other options such as `Loki`_ or `Graylog`_.
+- The ELK setup acts as a good baseline as compared to other options such as Loki or Graylog.

 Use Prometheus/Grafana
 ~~~~~~~~~~~~~~~~~~~~~~

 **Reasons:**

-- Prometheus defines and uses the `OpenTelemetry`_ reference file format.
+- Prometheus defines and uses the OpenTelemetry reference file format.
 - Exposing metrics via an HTTP endpoint allows easy direct inspection of metric values.
-- The Prometheus approach of pulling metrics from underlying system means that the running containers do not need infrastructure to store and push metric data.
+- The Prometheus approach of pulling metrics from the underlying system means that the running containers do not need infrastructure to store and push metric data.
 - Grafana works very well with Prometheus.